*As a publicly listed company, we bring added transparency, credibility, and trust to your preparation journey.

 Cracking CLAT in 30 Days: Knowing The Pattern

-CLAT who have just 30 days to crack can follow the below-mentioned preparation strategy.
-CLAT Question Paper MCQs contain a total of 120 multiple-choice questions.
+Aspirants who have just 30 days to crack CLAT can follow the below-mentioned preparation strategy.
+The CLAT question paper contains a total of 120 multiple-choice questions.

 Subject/Section